The French have called it a “water occupation” against the Palestinians…

 How will British Water avoid complicity with Israel’s endless oppression of the Palestinians and the deadly strife with its other neighbours in the region?
 Perhaps Mr Neil-Gallacher should ask one of his own member companies, Veolia, what can happen if caught up in Israeli projects that violate international law.
 Veolia dumps Israeli waste on Palestinian land and is helping to build and run a tramway connecting Jerusalem with illegal Israeli settlements.
 The company must rue the day it ‘crossed the line’ to fall foul of those nice folks at BDS (the Boycott-Divestment-Sanctions movement).

 Stuart Littlewood’s book Radio Free Palestine can now be read on the internet by visiting www.radiofreepalestine.org.uk

 Israeli sewage-dumping affects Palestinian villages

 Israeli settlements have been dumping untreated waste directly into a sewage canal that runs through the occupied West Bank, affecting Palestinian villages along its banks.

 The hazard posed is compounded by the dumping of toxic chemical waste on agricultural land, with villagers reporting a rash of skin diseases and respiratory problems.

 The Israeli government has banned plans by the Palestinian Authority to build pipes and pumps to treat and divert wastewater away from the affected villages.

 Al Jazeera’s Nisreen El-Shamayleh reports.
 (July 17, 2010)

 Editing: Debbie Menon

-Posted by Stuart Littlewood on Feb 11 2012, With 0 Reads, Filed under Britain United Kingdom, Editor, Middle East, Palestine, World.
+Posted by Stuart Littlewood on 1:42 pm, With 0 Reads, Filed under Britain United Kingdom, Middle East, Palestine, World News.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.